Ephesus: Exploring an Ancient City

 Library of Celsus is one of the most beautiful structures of Ephesus and the facade of the library has been carefully reconstructed from original pieces and looms large over the city.
 Originally built in 125 AD in memory of Tiberius Julius Celsus Polemaeanus, an Ancient Greek who served as governor of Roman Asia 105–107 AD in the Roman Empire.
 Celsus paid for the construction of the library with his own personal wealth and is buried in a sarcophagus beneath it.

-The impressive open air amphitheatre with a capacity of 25.000 is believed to be the largest in the ancient world.
+The impressive open air ancient theater with a capacity of 25.000 is believed to be the largest in the ancient world.
 Initially used for dramatic performances, there are evidences that it was later used for gladiatorial fights.

 The Odeon which was constructed around 150 AD by Publius Vedius Antoninus and his wife is a small roofed theatre and one of the finest architectural wonders of ancient Athens.
 The Odeon hosted plays and concerts and had seating for an estimated 1.500.
 The structure features Corinthian-style pillars made of red granite and you can still see the steps leading up to the stage.